next-step/kotlin-lotto/README.md

 # kotlin-lotto

+## Step 3
+### Programming Requirements
+- Implement all features using TDD, with corresponding unit tests (excluding UI code such as System.out and System.in).
+- Use an Enum class to model the prize ranks.
+- Use a First-Class Collection to encapsulate collections meaningfully.
+- Keep indentation depth to a maximum of 1 (do not exceed 2 levels).
+  - For example, a while loop containing an if statement results in depth of 2 and should be avoided.
+- Ensure each function or method does only one thing.

 ## Step 2
 ### Programming Requirements
 - All features must be implemented using TDD, and each must have corresponding unit tests (excluding UI logic).